DaniPari99/Experimental-Robotics-Laboratory/assignment_1/README.md

 ## Installation and running

-You need to have aRMOR package cloned in the SRC folder of your workspace, if youy don't have follow the steps in the following link:
+You need to have aRMOR package cloned in the SRC folder of your workspace, if you don't have follow the steps in the following link:

 [aRMOR installation](https://github.com/EmaroLab/armor/issues/7)